stephenh/stephenh.github.com/pages/first-principles.markdown

 (Of course/disclaimer, there is a limit where this does become annoying, and some people are more bothered by interruptions than others, so use good judgement.
 But I think the "annoyance" threshold is much higher than most people thinking it is.)

+(Also, I'm specifically thinking of intra-team communication here, e.g. one engineer talking to another engineer; interruptions like fielding questions for sales and support teams is not what I'm advocating for.)

-(As a corollary, if you're in a position of leadership, either technical or management, you should cultivate an attitude of welcoming interruptions, because at that point a large portion your job is to make others more effective.)
+(As a corollary, if you're in a position of leadership, either technical or management, you should cultivate an attitude of welcoming interruptions from your team members, because at that point a large portion your job is to make others more effective.)

 Read the source code
 --------------------